 Many people also install a catback exhaust system and intake at this stage, but this isn't necessary.
 While there's some extra power to be gained here with the work of a good tuner, it's mostly the j-pipe that will bring you extra power.

 This is where things start to get more ambiguous.
 Stage 2+ can mean Stage 2 with an intake, with the required tuning, of course.
-Some people will add more mods from here, such as TGV (turbine generator valve) deletes, EGR (exhaust gas recirculation) deletes, or an EBCS and still refer to it as Stage 2 or Stage 2+.
+Some people will add more mods from here, such as TGV (turbine generator valve) deletes, EGR (exhaust gas recirculation) deletes, catch cans, or an EBCS and refer to it as Stage 2 or Stage 2+.

 The point at which it becomes Stage 3 isn't fully agreed upon, but up next, we'll explain what people usually mean when they say Stage 3.

 At least one company, GrimSpeed, is selling a Stage 3 kit for the 2015+ Subaru WRX.
 GrimSpeed's Stage 3 kit includes an intake and j-pipe, which alone would either be Stage 2 or 2+ depending on who you ask, as well as an intercooler, charge pipe and electronic boost controller (EBCS).

 Other common mods people install at this level include TGV and EGR deletes, just like stage 2.
 Stage 3 isn't a widely used term, but these extra parts can have some big power increases.
 Some people report similar gains from these mods as adding an aftermarket j-pipe alone.